Thanks for your interest in writing for Just Chick Flicks

 - Don’t read this blog, just send me some self-serving post to promote you or your stuff.

 - Fill your post full of links to your gambling site, pyramid scheme, or other spammy websites.
+I DO NOT accept articles about and/or with links to CBD, Casino, Adult, Crypto or Forex sites.

 - Send me a poorly written post, full of spelling errors, typos, and bad grammar.
 I have a hard enough time proofreading my own stuff, I can’t work on your stuff too.